groff_diff(7) — Linux manual page

 that were formatted in the diversion div are treated like

-ordinary input characters when div is interpolated.
-Doing
+ordinary input characters when div is reread.
+Doing so can

-so can be useful in conjunction with the writem request.
+be useful in conjunction with the writem request. asciify

-asciify cannot return all nodes in a diversion to their
+asciify cannot return all items in a diversion to their

-(\N), for example, remain nodes, so the result cannot be
+will remain nodes, so the result cannot be guaranteed to be

 parameters such as the type face and size are not